17th Annual Information Literacy Summit

 We are seeking presenters to lead engaging and interactive discussions about information literacy and library instruction.
-We are especially interested in breakout sessions and panels which explore the evolving nature of information literacy and are related to this year’s theme, Revising, Refreshing, Reframing our Practice: Information Literacy, Threshold Concepts, and the New ACRL Framework.
-We hope to foster conversations across all types of libraries, schools and other organizations and encourage a diversity of perspectives in this proposal call.
+We are especially interested in breakout sessions and panels which focus on this year’s theme: Teaching for Curiosity, Creativity, and Action.
+How might we engage our learners to help them develop curiosity and creativity?
+What role does information literacy play in taking action and making change in our communities?
+How might our own teaching practice reflect these dispositions?
+We hope to foster conversations across all types of libraries, schools, and other organizations and encourage a diversity of perspectives in this proposal call.

-The submission should include a 300-500 word description of your session.
+The submission should include a 200-300 word description of your session.
 Please include learning outcomes and a brief explanation of why people should attend your session and what they will take away.
-A shorter abstract for publication in the Summit programming will be required as well.
+A shorter abstract (around 100 words) for publication in the Summit programming will be required as well.

 Some possible topics for sessions include: